| www.albytravel.com China

 but far from being a real hassle.
 Beware crossing the streets since cars seem to have no

-What you do need: sleeping
+brakes for pedestrians What you do need: sleeping

 bag and wear warm!
 A pocket Chinese phrasebook + learning to count in Chinese can make a